U.S. Army Central retention team "above glide"

 |0

-This work, U.S. Army Central retention team "above glide" [Image 2 of 2], by SPC Brittany Stokes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Central retention team "above glide", by Diamante Byrne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT